 The Curse of the Living Corpse is more memorable for being the film debut of Roy Scheider more than anything else, but it is a fun movie about that which motivates many people – revenge.
-Things are not always as they seem though, especially in a film such as this.
-It is actually one of the better things that this movie does as it ends with a surprise that you never see coming.
-Before the film ends with that surprise though, we are introduced to a family who buries the patriarch of the family only to realize that during the reading of the will, they have expressly ignored all of his wishes on exactly how to be buried.
+Things are not always as they seem though, especially in a movie such as this.
+It is actually one of the better things that this picture does as it ends with a surprise that you never see coming.
+Before it all comes down to that surprise though, the audience is introduced to a family who buries the patriarch of the family only to realize that during the reading of the will, they have expressly ignored all of his wishes on exactly how to be buried.
 While alive, the man was frightened that he would be buried prematurely and had informed his family of that fear and what should happen if that scenario ever occurred.
 But the family, being as greedy as they are, went against those wishes and now they have been told that they will all die by their greatest fear.
 So one by one, they do indeed start dying as old man Sinclair has seemingly come back from the dead to mete out his vengeance.

-All in all, with some actually good performances from the cast including Scheider and the gorgeous Margot Hartman, the film is a good one.
-The lack of horror is a concern, especially as it was marketed as such and it is not great movie, not by any means and though a lot that could have been improved upon, in the end it does keep you entertained and you never feel bored by it.
-The Curse of the Living Corpse is worth a glance if you happen to come across it, but only one.
+All in all, with some actually good performances from the cast including Scheider and the gorgeous Margot Hartman, the film does end up being a good one.
+The lack of horror is a concern, especially as it was marketed as such and it is doubtful that anyone would call it a great one as there was a lot that could have been improved upon but in the end, it does keep one entertained and there is never a moment where one feels bored by it.
+For all that it is worth, The Curse of the Living Corpse is one to watch should it be happened upon.